NEW & UPDATED for 2020

 All performances (excluding Super Lines & Productions) are expected to set-up props in 30 seconds and remove props in 30 seconds.
 Super Lines & Productions are expected to set-up props in 2:30 minutes and remove props in 2:30 minutes.
 If prop set-up/removal exceeds these time limits, performances may be subject to a point deduction.
-NEW! - an additional 1:00 minute total for set-up/removal of props may be purchased for a flat fee of $25.00.
+An additional 1:00 minute total for set-up/removal of props may be purchased for a flat fee of $25.00.

 MANDATORY MUSIC UPLOAD